-One of the opinions expressed in the first podcast by one of the guys is that reading on the beach is more important – or maybe is done more – than indoor.
-The idea there seemed to be that because as a defender (assuming your partner is blocking) you have every ball and you need to read to be in the right position.
-This is as opposed to indoor where the ball could be someone else’s and you have a much more limited area of responsibility.
+On occasion I hear the opinion expressed that reading on the beach is more important than indoor.
+Or perhaps that it’s done more.
+The idea seems to be that because as a defender (assuming your partner is blocking) you have every ball.
+As a result, you need to read to be in the right position.
+This is as opposed to indoor where the ball could be someone else’s.
+Also, you have a much more limited area of responsibility.

 For example, if you read that the ball will not be attacked in your direction, you shift to your next responsibility.
-For a hitter, that’s transitioning to attack.
+If you’re a hitter, that’s transitioning to attack.
 For a setter, that is moving toward target to take the second ball.

 All players read all the time.